 Next step is to enjoy your new running shoes while you train to crush that personal record or start to finally lose those pesky pounds at the gym.

+Thank you for reading my guide on how to buy running shoes.
 Which traditional running shoes are your favorite and why?
 Have they changed drastically over the years?
 Do you prefer one brand to another?